Inemmo provides professional management and leadership development learning solutions and executive coaching that improves leadership performance.

 The programme has instilled in the young people a strong sense that they are part of the true ‘levelling up’ agenda, as evidenced by their short videos.

-An ABP 2021 Winner for Excellence in Diversity and Inclusion
+An ABP 2021 Winner for Excellence in using business psychology to make a business impact

 The Business Psychology intervention – LEVELLING UP